-Scientific evidence suggests but doesn’t prove, that eating 1- 1/2 ounces per day of most nuts, such as hazelnuts, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
-Hazelnuts are low in saturated fat and moderately high in heart-healthy polyunsaturated and monosaturated fats.
+Scientific evidence suggests but does not prove, that eating 1.5 ounces per day of most nuts, such as hazelnuts, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.
+Hazelnuts are lower in saturated fat and contain heart-healthy poly and monounsaturated fats.
+See nutrition statement for fat content.

 Hazelnut is the nut of the hazel and therefore, includes any of the nuts deriving from species of genus Corylus.
 It is also known as cobnut or filbert nut.

 - protection against toxins such as air pollution